 A lot of data-driven companies tend to live in a high tech corridor that runs from Hartford and Farmington through to New Haven, Bridgeport, and Stamford:

-- Hartford is blessed by major insurance names like Aetna, Hartford Financial Services Group, and Cigna, as well as institutions that are deeply invested in medical care and research.
+- Hartford is home to major insurance names like Aetna, Hartford Financial Services Group, and Cigna, as well as institutions that are invested in medical care and research.

 - Outside of the center city, you’ll also discover companies such as VLink Inc. and the well-known Jackson Laboratory for Genomic Medicine, which is right next door to UConn Health in Farmington.

-- Thanks to the efforts of initiatives like the Yale Entrepreneurial Institute and the Office of Cooperative Research, a variety of Yale-grown start-ups are now clustered in the New Haven area.
-The city is also home to young but fast-growing companies such as Arvinas (pharmaceuticals), SeeClickFix (digital communications), and Continuity (compliance management systems).
+- Thanks to the efforts of initiatives like the Tsai Center for Innovative Thinking at Yale Yale Entrepreneurial Institute and the Office of Cooperative Research, a variety of Yale-grown start-ups are now clustered in the New Haven area.
+The city is also home to companies such as Arvinas (pharmaceuticals), SeeClickFix (digital communications), and Continuity (compliance management systems).